dmitrio03/portfolio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Permanently curious finance major, turned accountant/financial analyst/controller.
-I studied Finance & Economics at John Cabot University in Rome, which set off a decade-plus habit of chasing complexity across borders and balance sheets.
+I studied Finance and Economics at John Cabot University in Rome, which set off a decade-plus habit of chasing complexity across borders and balance sheets.
 These days I spend my off-hours deep in data science and machine learning, building out models, dashboards, and small tools just to keep learning — I even run a local LLM at home to tinker with.
 Always looking for new solutions.
 Longtime lurker of [r/espresso](https://www.reddit.com/r/espresso).